vladikcomper/md-modules/README.md

 ### MacOS

+> [!WARNING]\
+> Since MacOS Catalina 10.15, 32-bit software is no longer supported.
+You may not be able to build *Modules* which require 32-bit Wine.
+The only proper workaround (at the time of writing) is to use a VM.

 Make sure you have Wine:

 ```sh
 brew tap homebrew/cask-versions
 brew install --cask --no-quarantine wine-stable
 ```

-> [!WARNING]\
-> Since MacOS Catalina 10.15, 32-bit software is no longer supported.
-You may not be able to build *Modules* which require 32-bit Wine.

 To build everything, use one of the following commands: